Discover LinuxSecurity Features

 On top of that, you need to factor in the presence of different Linux distros.
 Where Windows installations will differ only marginally, systems running on Debian, Red Hat and Linux Mint can have far more substantial differences.
 There isn’t much motivation for a hacker to specifically target Linux Mint systems, making them much safer.

-How Linux can secure remote-working hardware
+How can Linux secure remote-working hardware?

 We’ve looked at how Linux helps to secure online operations, but what about offline activity?
 Remote-working hardware still poses a threat, after all, and needs to be kept in line.
 Well, just as it supports plenty of online security services, Linux also offers a tremendous array of at-home security solutions that allow extensive configuration.